-Remember that an occupational health risk can also be noise, radiation, ergonomics, and heat/cold stress, and even biological exposures such as ticks, dust mites, legionella bacteria, and mold.
+Remember that an occupational health risk can also be noise, radiation, ergonomics, and heat/cold stress not just chemical exposures, and even biological exposures such as ticks, dust mites, legionella bacteria, and mold.

-Evaluation of the work environment can generally be quantified through worker exposure testing which involves actual sampling the individual using portable instruments and sampling devices.
-Exposure can address maximum allowable exposures (often referred to as a ceiling limit), Short Term Exposure Limits (STEL’s), and full shift exposure (8-hour time-weighted average).
+Evaluation of the work environment can generally be quantified through worker exposure testing which involves the actual sampling of the individual using portable instruments and sampling devices.
+Exposure can address maximum allowable exposures (often referred to as a ceiling limit), Short Term Exposure Limits (STEL’s), and full-shift exposure (8-hour time-weighted average).

 OSHA and Certified Industrial Hygienists

-Where exposure measurements identify health risks or violation of a regulatory standard, (such as OSHA regulations), the Industrial Hygienist must be able to assist in developing corrective measures to reduce workers’ exposures.
+Where exposure measurements identify health risks or violations of a regulatory standard, (such as OSHA regulations), the Industrial Hygienist must be able to assist in developing corrective measures to reduce or eliminate workers’ exposures.
 There is a hierarchy of approaches to reading or eliminating excessive exposure—in order of importance—and effectiveness.

 - Elimination of the agent.

 - Substitution of a less hazardous substance.

 - Isolate the exposure situation from the worker.

 It is important to note that the least effective method of worker exposure control is personal protection such as respirators.
 With respirators, there are too many variables that make respiratory protection at the bottom of the list.